DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/cwl-vs-wdl-dev.md

 * check_merged_gds uses the chromosome file workaround.

 ## vcf-to-gds.wdl
-* The twice-localized workaround is used in unique_variant_ids due to permission erros on Terra.
+* The twice-localized workaround is used in unique_variant_ids due to permission errors on Terra.
 See [#2](https://github.com/DataBiosphere/analysis_pipeline_WDL/issues/2).
 * The WDL will not start the check_gds task if check_gds is false.
 The CWL will start the check_gds task regardless and generate a config file, and the true/false only applies to calling the  script.
 	* Reasoning: The way GCS billing works, this has the potential of being cheaper.
 Otherwise we would spend for having a powerful non-preemptible compute designed for an intense task, then only using that compute for making a text file.
 * The WDL can correctly handle a mixture of file extensions, not so much by design, but due to the specifics of implementation.
 The CWL will handle such a mixture incorrectly in check_gds (but can correctly handle a homogenous group, such as all being bcf files).